gabrielmfern/intricate/README.md

 let opencl_state = setup_opencl(DeviceType::CPU).unwrap();
 ```

-After setting it up we need to initialize the Model using this state
+For our Model to be able actually do computations, we need to pass the OpenCL state into an `init`
-for it to save the reference to the state so that it can do the
-things it needs with it as such:
+function inside of the model as follows:

 ```rust
 xor_model.init(&opencl_state).unwrap();
 ```

-Beware that as v0.3.0 of Intricate any method called before `init`
+Beware that as v0.3.0 of Intricate, any method called before `init`
-will panic because they do not have the OpenCL state to do calculations.
+will panic because they do not have the necessary OpenCL state.

 ### Fitting our model